Yellowstone Park aims for quick reopening after floods - KESQ

 In Park County — which includes Livingston, Gardiner and Cooke City — a preliminary assessment of 437 structures found three residences were destroyed, 76 had moderate to major damage and another 126 had minor damage.
 Eight bridges and seven roads were destroyed, while 16 commercial buildings suffered moderate to major damage, officials said.

-Stillwater County officials were still tallying the damage there on Monday, even as heavy rains hit over the weekend, causing the rivers to rise again, said Rich Cowger, the fire chief in Columbus.
+Stillwater County officials were still tallying the damage there on Monday, following heavy rains on the weekend that caused the rivers to rise again, said Rich Cowger, the fire chief in Columbus.

 One house at the confluence of Rosebud Creek and the Stillwater River near Absarokee remained threatened on Monday, Cowger said.